 Each year, we make significant capital investments in our manufacturing and distribution facilities to improve energy efficiency, safety and reliability.
-In addition, capital expenditures have included voluntary investments in carbon capture and nitrous oxide abatement technologies that reduce GHG emissions.
+In addition, capital expenditures have included voluntary investments in carbon capture and nitrous oxide abatement technologies that reduce greenhouse gas (GHG) emissions.

-Regarding the application of our products, nitrogen fertilizers collectively prevent more emissions than our operations generate.
 In the agriculture sector, land use is the greatest GHG emissions contributor.
 Fertilizers improve crop yields, up to 30 percent for some plants, meaning less land is required to grow the same amount of food for the growing world population.
 This, in turn, reduces the amount of carbon-sequestering forests converted into farm land.
-In addition, our DEF also improves fuel efficiency in heavy duty trucks by up to 5 percent.1
+In addition, our DEF also improves fuel efficiency in heavy duty trucks by up to 5 percent.

 Our focus on energy efficiency extends to our distribution network that is designed to move product over greater distances with less impact.
-CF distribution facilities are located close to North America's major cropgrowing regions.
+CF distribution facilities are located close to North America's major crop-growing regions.
 With multiple transport modes available, we typically utilize the options that make the most sense in terms of fuel efficiency and carbon footprint.
 In some instances, we are also able to move ammonia through pipeline, which in most cases, is more energy and cost-efficient than truck, barge or rail transport.